Class Year: 1980

 While researching yeast genetics at North Central, Nate mastered an approach to science that served him well as a doctoral student at the University of North Carolina at Chapel Hill (UNC).
 He quickly became one of the top doctoral students in genetics and molecular biology in the country, winning a Howard Hughes Medical Institute Predoctoral Fellowship valued at $200,000 and the Kenan/Edwards-Hobgood Fellowship at UNC.
 He also received UNC’s Sarah Graham Kenan /Hobgood Outstanding Graduate Student and Walter L. LaMar Residency Excellence awards.

 After continuing his education with a medical degree in 2011, Nate spent four years completing a pathology residency.
 He now serves as a hematopathology fellow at UNC Hospitals.
-He and his wife Stephanie live in Durham, North Carolina.

 Rev. Toshio Ota